P34br41n/P34br41n.github.io/_pages/Hardening/tls.md

     option httpchk GET /
     server srv2 app2:80
 ```
-ca_crl.pem is your revocation list
+ca_crl.pem is your revocation list, cacert.pem is your root chain/public key

-combo.pem is built with
+combo.pem is your standard server cert or is built with
 ```
 cat public.pem private.pem chain.pem > combo.pem
 ```